jsloyer/sn-extend-authentication/readme.txt

 == For Advanced Users ==

-Advanced users can edit the CSS for post/page widget and 'Authentication Settings' page.
+Advanced users can edit the CSS for post/page widget and 'SN Authentication Settings' page.

 We would appreciate your views and suggestions to make this plugin more useful.
 Please mail us at paritoshgautam@hotmail.com